Social Icons

 Directed by Walter Hill

-Here is another addition to the old guys trying so hard to get back the glory days.
-This trend is becoming boring and hard to swallow, The Expendables on the other hand was enjoyable, The Last Stand (2013 starring Arnold Schwarzenegger) was a little shaky but we managed.
-Then movie producers went ahead to make Bullet to the Head (this movie) whose story is as light as a feather, everything about the movie can be summed up in one sentence, “Revenge, by Sylvester Stallone”.
+Here is another addition to the trend of old guys trying so hard to relive their glory days.
+This trend is becoming boring and hard to swallow.
+The Expendables, on the other hand, was enjoyable.
+The Last Stand (2013, starring Arnold Schwarzenegger) was a little shaky, but we managed.
+Then movie producers went ahead and made Bullet to the Head (this movie), whose story is as light as a feather.
+Everything about the movie can be summed up in one sentence: “Revenge, by Sylvester Stallone.”

-The name of the movie itself is old school, the action and plot is old school and for the first time in years old school looked whacked.
-The movie is not a must watch, it’s plot and screenplay is so lame that it made The Last Stand look like an Oscar contender.
+The name of the movie itself is old-school, the action and plot are old-school, and for the first time in years, old-school looked whacked.
+This movie is not a must-watch.
+Its plot and screenplay are so lame that they make The Last Stand look like an Oscar contender.

-The plot is about two men, a Hitman James Bonomo (Sylvester Stallone) and a detective Taylor Kwon (Sung Kang) both formed an alliance to take down a mobster who had both their partners killed.
+The plot is about two men: a hitman, James Bonomo (Sylvester Stallone), and a detective, Taylor Kwon (Sung Kang), who form an alliance to take down a mobster responsible for killing both their partners.

-Bullet to the Head is directed by known action movie director Walter Hill (Aliens, Alien 3 and Alien and Predator), his idea and touch is just as lucrative as trying to sell a freezer in Antarctica, it was a waste of time.
+Bullet to the Head is directed by well-known action movie director Walter Hill (Aliens, Alien 3, and Predator).
+His idea and touch here are about as lucrative as trying to sell a freezer in Antarctica—it was a waste of time.

-The last showdown between the good guy and the bad guy reminded me of Jack Reacherwhen Reacher decided to show the villain that he is the man when it comes to fist fight, here the villain decided to be the one to make the offer, forgetting the old tale… bad guys always die.
+The last showdown between the good guy and the bad guy reminded me of Jack Reacher, where Reacher decided to show the villain who’s boss when it comes to a fistfight.
+Here, the villain decided to make the offer, forgetting the old tale… bad guys always die.

-I have gone through The Last Stand, gone through Bullet in the Head now all that is left (I think) is Die Hard 5 I just hope it won’t be as disappointing as this flick, because Die Hard 4 was a master piece..
+I’ve gone through The Last Stand and Bullet to the Head.
+Now, all that’s left (I think) is Die Hard 5.
+I just hope it won’t be as disappointing as this flick because Die Hard 4 was a masterpiece.
+All these bringing back the old action heroes to try and prove they can just be as good as the new ones is failing to make an impact.

 0 comments: